 By Carl A. Williams, June 27, 2023

-ATAP is committed to nurturing the next generation of scientists by conducting outreach and educational activities that promote a better understanding of the science and applications of particle accelerator technologies.
-These activities, which include seminars, tutorials, workshops, and guided tours of Berkeley Lab’s facilities, are crucial for building a pipeline to careers at the Lab.
+The Accelerator Technology & Applied Physics (ATAP) Division at Berkley Lab is committed to nurturing the next generation of scientists by conducting outreach and educational activities that promote a better understanding of the science and applications of particle accelerator technologies.
+These activities, which include seminars, tutorials, workshops, and guided tours of the Lab’s facilities, are crucial for building a pipeline to careers at the Lab.

-“A key part of our mission is to support and foster the development of tomorrow’s scientists,” says Paolo Ferracin, a Senior Scientist and deputy of the Superconducting Magnet Program in the Accelerator Technology & Applied Physics (ATAP) Division.
+“A key part of our mission is to support and foster the development of tomorrow’s scientists,” says Paolo Ferracin, a senior scientist and deputy of the Superconducting Magnet Program in ATAP.

 “We need a constant supply of new researchers coming to our division and the Lab to push the frontiers of particle accelerator and high-energy physics research.
 So, I value opportunities to raise awareness of our research and its importance not just to advancing scientific knowledge but how these advances benefit the wider community and society.”

 Ferracin, an enthusiastic proponent of ATAP and the Lab’s outreach activities, contributes to these whenever possible.

 For instance, he recently conducted a guided tour of the Lab’s facilities for a group of students from Berkeley High School, where he described the science behind superconducting magnets and the various processes for designing and fabricating them.

 “It was an enjoyable and satisfying experience,” says Ferracin.
 “They were very engaged and asked some great questions that were very insightful, which showed that they were listening to me and were keen to understand more about magnet technologies and the physics of particle accelerators.”